What to Consider Before Developing a Website

 - Site Security – Before launching a new website, security and the protection of user information is important to consider.
 Depending on the functionality of the site, security could be a low or high priority.
 For ecommerce site that allow users to create accounts and make purchases, security needs to be a priority.
 A SSL certificate and creditable payment processor provide customer assurance that all site data and transactions are safe and secure.
 For particular web projects, site security needs to be included in the planning and budget.

 The infographic below, created by Pixaal, details 26 key factors to account for while planning and developing a new website.
 While many of these topics are very basic, accounting for all of these will lead to a successful site deployment.
-At Unleashed Technologies, we understand that each project comes with different priorities and challenges.
+At Unleashed, we understand that each project comes with different priorities and challenges.
 Contact us today to discuss your plans for a new website.
 Whether it is an upgrade or a new initiative, we would be happy to help.